|

 CRACKING

-is done by heating some of the less used fractions to a high
+is done by heating some of the less used fractions of bigger molecules to a

 temperature, pressure or catalyst you can control the composition of the mixture